TejeshKumarReddyC/Upload-weather-data-to-S3/README.md

 3. VPC (NAT Gateway, Gateway endpoint)

 ## Goal
 Here security of data is the concern and it is acheived by NAT gateway and Gateway endpoint.
+We can make ourselves familiar with secure connection between Internet & AWS services and in between the services.